15 Indian PMs and Their Decisions That Changed India

 • The 1971 war and Bangladesh’s creation permanently established India as the dominant power in South Asia.
 It also created the dynamic of a two-front concern for Pakistan, a military calculus that still shapes South Asian security architecture today.

 • The Emergency of 1975-77 left a constitutional scar that produced a permanent safeguard: the 44th Amendment made it far harder to suspend Fundamental Rights and required parliamentary approval every six months to continue an Emergency.
-Every Indian today benefits from that guardrail, even if most don’t know where it came from.
+2025 marked the 50th anniversary of the Emergency’s imposition, renewing national reflection on that safeguard, which every Indian still benefits from today.

 Lal Bahadur Shastri